florianpoteau/florianpoteau/README.md

 ## About me

-My name is Florian Poteau, i am 21 years old and I will share my project here.
-In professional retraining, I am looking for an internship or job in a web development.
+My name is Florian Poteau, i am 21 years old and I will share my projects here.
+In professional retraining, I am looking for an internship or job in the web development.

 ## Languages and tools: